Events & Global Engagement

 The Hamlyn Symposium has been successfully conducted for the past 11 years.
 Every year researchers, clinicians and engineers are invited to submit papers on a range of topics covering clinical specialities in Urology, Cardiac Surgery, Neuro Surgery, Thoracic Surgery, General Surgery, Gynaecology, ENT, Orthopaedic and Paediatric Surgery.
 The Hamlyn Symposium 2020 will be held on 20th - 23rd June 2020, including workshops on various clinical and technical topics as well as the main conference with the participants from leading medical, science and technology institutions.

 Event & Global Engagement

-Hamlyn Centre organises the Summer School annually for talented undergraduate or post-graduate students around the world.
-Focusing on machine learning, robotics and sensor networks, the course consists of taught lectures by leading researchers in the field, mini-projects and workshops on research & communication skills training.
-Summer School also incorporates extensive social activities, affording the opportunity to explore the vibrant social life and culture of London.
+Hamlyn Centre organises an annual Summer School for talented undergraduate or postgraduate students around the world.
+Focusing on machine learning, robotics and sensor networks, the course consists of taught lectures by leading researchers in the field, mini-projects and workshops on research & communication skills training with extensive social activities, to explore the vibrant social life and culture of London.

 The Hamlyn Winter School focuses on both the technical and clinical aspects of Surgical Imaging and Vision.
 Through invited lectures, hands-on demonstrations, workshops, and mini-projects, the purpose of our winter school is to help researchers familiarise with the cutting-edge research of this rapidly expanding field.
 The Hamlyn Winter School on Surgical Imaging and Vision will take place at the Hamlyn Centre, Imperial College London, from Monday 30th November to Friday 4th December 2020.